Related Topics

 If you do not qualify for the Part D LIS/Extra Help program, there several other ways to get assistance with your prescription drug costs:

 - If you're taking brand name drugs, talk to your doctor about switching to generic.
 Generic drugs usually cost less, and some plans may cover generic drugs if the coverage gap is reached.
-Or ask the doctor about switching to a lower-cost brand name drug.
+Or ask your doctor about switching to a lower-cost brand name drug.

 - See if your doctor can give you free samples of any of the medicines you take.